cesarvr/keycloak-bible-openshift/monitor/README.md

 ```
 > This basically creates a Hostname (**metrics-builder**) that will represent our container in the network, for more information take a look to [Kubernetes services.](https://kubernetes.io/docs/concepts/services-networking/service/)

-If we deployed our **metrics-builder** container in the same namespace as the RHSSO we can then test this by login into the RHSSO like this:
+If everything went as expected we can login into our RHSSO pod and test the connectivity using ``curl``:

 ```sh
 # Login into the RHSSO container.